airaria/TextBrewer/README.md

 * **Stage 1**: Preparation:
   1. Train the teacher model
-  2. Define and intialize the student model
+  2. Define and initialize the student model
-  3. Construct a dataloader, an optimizer and a learning rate scheduler
+  3. Construct a dataloader, an optimizer, and a learning rate scheduler

 * **Stage 2**: Distillation with TextBrewer:
   1. Construct a **TraningConfig** and a **DistillationConfig**, initialize a **distiller**